 – Carolyn Shapiro is an Associate Professor of Law at Chicago-Kent College of Law, Co-Director of its Institute on the Supreme Court of the United States, former Illinois Solicitor General, and a Member of the Chicago Lawyer Chapter Board of Advisors.

 ACS’s Love our Constitution program is an initiative designed to foster discussion on the Constitution and the role of the courts in American law and policy.
-This national effort will be held starting the week of Valentine’s Day through March 2018.
+This national effort began the week of Valentine’s Day and will continue throughout 2018.
 It involves all members – law students, lawyers, scholars, judges, activists, policymakers, and volunteers of all ages and backgrounds – to help expand ACS’s Constitution in the Classroom (CITC) program beyond the classroom through presentations and discussions on the role of courts under Article III of the Constitution.

 The program is designed to highlight Article III of the U.S. Constitution, which establishes the role of courts as a robust and impartial institution.
 Our court system ensures that constitutional civil liberties such as justice, fairness, and equality are afforded to all individuals, regardless of a person’s race, ethnicity, gender, sexual orientation, citizenship, or disability status.

 There’s nothing you need to write or research!
 ACS publishes a curriculum in Power Point each year (the 2018 presentation is available here).
 If possible, securing a Power Point projector and screen is a great way to feature the presentation, especially if you have a large audience.
 Additionally, ACS has also produced handouts on the federal judicial nominations process, judicial nominations norms, the judiciary in jeopardy, and the blue slip tradition.

 In addition to the PowerPoint presentation and handouts, ACS has pocket U.S. Constitutions and membership brochures that we can ship directly to you.
 Once you’ve scheduled your presentation and indicated how many individuals you expect to participate after advertising the details of your Love our Constitution program (please refer to the sign-up link), we will send you the appropriate amount of these materials to the address you’ve indicated in your sign-up form.

 Some suggestions where to hold your presentation is as follows: